 Welcome to my bookish lair, my place on the internet to ramble about books!
 This blog will mainly focus on genre fiction (fantasy/sci-fi), though the occasional classic, contemporary literature, young adult fiction, graphic novel, or art book might pop up regardless.
-Expect reviews, challenges, and other book-related things.
+Expect reviews and other book-related things.

 The Woman Behind the Curtain

 I’m Samantha, a recently graduated student of English literature and book seller.
-I’m 30 years old and I live in a tiny village in the Netherlands.
+I’m 31 years old and I live in a tiny village in the Netherlands.
 In my spare time, I also write and proofread for AniWay, a Dutch magazine about Japanese popculture.
 As you might have gathered from the blurb above, I love genre fiction (especially fantasy), but I also enjoy plenty of other types of fiction.
 Classics?
 Contemporary literture?
 Young adult?
 I’m pretty much open to nearly all genres because I firmly believe in the notion of keeping things varied.
-Nonetheless, I especially have a soft spot for Arthurian fiction.
+Nonetheless, I especially have a soft spot for Arthurian fiction and dragons.
+Especially dragons.

 My love for books stems from my appreciation for amazing stories in any form.
 I already loved getting immersed in my favourite books since childhood, and even after over two decades little has changed.
 In addition to books, playing video games is also a loved hobby of mine due to its interactive form of storytelling and characterization.
 I often indulge in watching the occasional movie, tv-series, or anime as well, as long as I find the story and/or characters appealing.
-Other hobbies include drawing and taking walks with my dogs — two adorable furballs, by the way!
+Other hobbies include drawing and taking walks with my dog Tali — an adorable yet cheeky furball, by the way!

 Why Bookish Villainy?